PPIA at 30 Years: The Ford School Celebrates

 Carol Kim (MPP '99), Manager of Communications and Public Affairs, Health Net, Inc.

 Prior to her current job, Ms. Kim worked as health deputy for Los Angeles County Supervisor, Zev Yaroslavsky, where she oversaw the strategic direction, management, and fiscal operation of a $4 billion public health care system-the nation's second largest.
-Earlier in her career, Kim was a policy adviser and legislative fellow for the Office of Senate Majority Leader, Tom Daschle, and a senior advisor to the assistant secretary at the U.S. Department of Treasury.
+Earlier in her career, Kim was a policy advisor and legislative fellow for the Office of Senate Majority Leader, Tom Daschle, and a senior advisor to the assistant secretary at the U.S. Department of Treasury.
 Her areas of expertise include advocacy, budgeting, conflict resolution, government relations and lobbying, health and nutrition, immigration, nonprofit management, politics and campaigning, public management, poverty and social welfare, race and ethnicity, urban policy, and health information technology.

 Alfonso R. Salazar (MPP '95), Senior Manager, Public Sector, Strategic Relationship Management, Deloitte Services LP

-|Alfonso R. Salazar
+|Alfonso R. Salazar|